Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Using Multiple Classifiers at Once

 \citet{2022MNRAS.514.5159M} also applies \snnova \ to the photometric sample produced by the DES 5-year data release.
 This produces a cosmologically useful sample of 1,484 SNe Ia with spectroscopic redshifts.
-The predicted efficiency and purity of the sample are 98.51\% and 97.73\%, respectively.
-Again, we considering both the high-confidence SN Ia sample and the larger, less confident, SN Ia sample produced by our classification pipeline.
-Now with redshift priors, the less confident sample has an efficiency of of 76\% and purity of 99.5\%.
-We can sacrifice some efficiency to improve purity and use the high confidence SN Ia sample produced by the combined \dash{}-\ngsf{} classifier.
-This increases purity to 99.9\% with efficiency just under 70\%.
-Regardless of what redshift information is available, our classification plan produces a much purer SNe Ia sample, at the cost of lower efficiency and accuracy than \snnova.
+The predicted completeness and purity of the sample are 98.51\% and 97.73\%, respectively.
+Again, we consider both the high-confidence SN Ia sample and the larger, less confident, SN Ia sample produced by our classification pipeline.
+Now with redshift priors, the less confident sample has an completeness of 76.3$\pm$0.4\% and purity of 99.0$\pm$0.1\%.
+We can sacrifice some completeness to improve purity and use the high confidence SN Ia sample produced by the combined \dash{}-\ngsf{} classifier.
+This increases purity to >99.9\% with completeness just under 70\%.
+Our classification plan produces a SNe Ia sample with a percentage contamination that is more than a factor of ten lower, at the cost of lower completeness and accuracy, than \snnova.
+This is true whether redshift information is available or not.

 While most photometric classifiers function purely in a binary (SN Ia v non-SN Ia) schema and with complete light curves, in \cite{2020MNRAS.491.4277M}, \snnova \ reports results using ternary and seven-way classification schema, similar to our 5-class schema.